 How to Open or Reactivate Your Bank Account When Returning to Colombia

-You've returned to Colombia and your bank account no longer works.
-This guide explains how to reactivate it or open a new one, what documents you need, and what are the fastest options for a returnee.
+You returned to Colombia and your bank account no longer works.
+This guide explains how to reactivate it or open a new one, what documents you need, and the fastest options for a returnee.

 IDIOMA DEL ARTÍCULO